Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Phase One: Pre-Application Assessment and Preparation

-Begin by conducting a thorough eligibility self-assessment.
-Verify that your project is located in a qualifying low-income census tract by using the CDFI Fund’s mapping tools.
-Confirm that your business or project qualifies as a Qualified Active Low-Income Community Business (QALICB) by reviewing the requirements for active business operations, prohibited business types, and financial standards.
-If your project involves any activities that might raise eligibility questions—residential components, alcohol sales, or operations near qualifying tract boundaries—address these issues definitively before proceeding.
+Before submitting formal applications, invest significant effort in assessing your project’s NMTC readiness.
+Conduct a thorough eligibility self-assessment by verifying that your project is located in a qualifying low-income census tract.
+Confirm that your business qualifies as a Qualified Active Low-Income Community Business (QALICB) by reviewing requirements for active business operations, prohibited business types, and financial standards.

 Phase Two: Identifying and Approaching Appropriate CDEs